Blood (In This Moment album)

-Blood is the fourth studio album by American rock band In This Moment.
-It was released on August 14, 2012, by Century Media Records.
+Blood is the fourth studio album by American rock band In This Moment, released on August 14, 2012, by Century Media Records.
 As has been the case with every In This Moment album, the record has a different sound, dropping many of the traditional metalcore elements in favor of electronic samples and further experimentation.
 This is the first album to feature rhythm guitarist Randy Weitzel, bassist Travis Johnson, and drummer Tom Hane.

 This is the band's first album to be certified Gold by the Recording Industry Association of America (RIAA).

 Background

 After over a year of touring to support their third studio album, A Star-Crossed Wasteland, the band was ready to start work on their upcoming fourth record.
 Lead vocalist Maria Brink revealed that this album would be darker and the first time the band would be working with outside musicians.
 However, the band found themselves in a difficult position.
 Original members Blake Bunzel and Jeff Fabb left In This Moment to join American Idol finalist James Durbin's touring band.
 An official statement was released on their Facebook page in November announcing the departure.
 The statement also stated that the rest of the band members were ready to head back to the studio in the beginning of 2012 for a summer release.
 Guitarist Randy Weitzel was introduced during In This Moment's appearance at Shiprocked in December 2011 and drummer Tom Hane was introduced at Soundwave Festival in February 2012.